-Economic activity in the Twelfth District expanded at a modest pace during the reporting period of October through mid- November.
-Price inflation for final goods and services was subdued overall, and upward wage pressures were quite limited.
-Sales of retail items and most business and consumer services rose further on net, and contacts noted expectations for sales growth during the holiday retail season.
-District manufacturing activity was uneven but appeared to expand on balance.
-Agricultural output and sales increased, and extraction activity rose for providers of energy resources.
-Housing demand continued to firm, and conditions were largely stable for commercial real estate.
-Contacts from financial institutions reported that overall loan demand was largely unchanged, while credit quality improved.
+Twelfth District economic activity expanded at a modest pace during the reporting period of January through late- February.
+Price inflation was limited overall, and upward wage pressures were quite modest.
+Sales of retail items were up on balance, and most business and consumer services gained.
+District manufacturing activity ticked up.
+Production activity and sales were strong for agricultural producers.
+Housing demand trended up further, and commercial real estate activity expanded.
+Contacts from financial institutions reported small increases in overall loan demand and slight improvements in credit availability.

 Wages and Prices